putraranji/simplecrudlaravelcontactmanager/readme.md

 ## About Simple CRUD Laravel Contact Manager

-## Learning Laravel

-## Contributing

-## Security Vulnerabilities
+This is basic application that user can create, retrieve, update and delete record using laravel framework 5.4

 ## License

 Simple CRUD Laravel Contact Manager is open-sourced application